samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## Large Jumps in Lower Ranked Principles - Do we need weights?

-Sometimes we can make a very small gain in, say princple 1, say by adding a call to an external library and removing our own implementation, but this could have catestrophic consequences to principle 6.
+Sometimes we can make a very small gain in, say principle 1, say by adding a call to an external library and removing our own implementation, but this could have catestrophic consequences to principle 6.
 I.e. the implementation provided by the external library could itself be terrible.

 So in actual fact what we really want is not a rank on the principles but a weight.
 Then we can assign a number to each program by summing up all the various forms of complexity.
 That said, I've refrained from discussing weights as this will bring PP too far away from practical application.
 Perhaps in 1000 years, or some alien race, (or my garage project?!) has developed a compiler that evaluate all of these principles in such a way.
 Until then we will still have to use some heuristics.